junegunn/vim-easy-align/README.md

 Handling unmatched lines
 ------------------------

-EasyAlign by default ignores lines without the matching delimiters.
+EasyAlign by default ignores lines without the matching delimiters (except in right-justification mode).
 This is to ignore interleaved comments commonly found in code.

 For example, when aligning the following code block,